 If you want to buy an American Bulldog Pitbull mix, your best source is a reputable breeder.
 Breeders of this specific hybrid may be difficult to find, though, so your next best option is to contact breeders of American Bulldogs and Pit Bull Terriers:

 - Bull Pull American Bulldogs (Maryland)

 - Pack of Pitts Kennels (Western New York)

-American bulldog Pitbull mix puppies may cost anywhere from $250 to $2000 each, depending on the puppy’s pedigree.
+The Price of the Bully Pit can vary depending on the puppy’s pedigree.
 Looking for a more affordable option?
 You can look for an adult American Bulldog Pitbull mix to rescue instead.